 If you have performed an activity that is not listed for renewal, please do not hesitate to contact the UAB to find out where it belongs.

 In recognition of the mastery of strategic communication practice, competencies and ethical standards achieved by those who have earned APR, there are several universities that offer waivers for professionals that hold the designation.

 APRs can receive advanced standing credit toward a Master's Degree.
-Special bonus: earning an advanced degree qualifies you for automatic reaccreditation during that three-year maintenance cycle.
+Special bonus: earning an advanced degree qualifies you for automatic reaccreditation during that three-year renewal cycle.